 The deaths of 10 young people at the Astroworld Festival bring to mind the tragedy at the Roskilde Festival in June 2000.
 The exact cause of the deadly crush at the Danish music festival that left nine attendees dead has still not been explained to this day.
 However, just like at Astroworld, security and medical personnel were overwhelmed by the crowd, vastly unprepared for the imminent danger.

-In response to the tragedy, the Roskilde Festival has improved their crowd management strategies.
+In response to the tragedy, the Roskilde Festival has improved its crowd management strategies.

 “I was impressed with how they stepped up security in the pit,” says Carlos Chirinos, a music and global health professor at NYU who studies music-related crowds and behaviors.
 “I had an opportunity to be close with security and saw how close they worked with stage management.
 They tried to achieve total control.